mikehearn/nodejvm/README.md

 # Language injection

 IntelliJ offers "language injection", which means a file can contain multiple languages at once.
-This is enabled automatically when using NodeJS/J but to benefit you should change a setting first:
+This is enabled automatically when using NodeJVM but to benefit you should change a setting first:

 1. Open your preferences and go to Editor > Language Injection > Advanced
 2. Under "Performance" select "Enable data flow analysis"